FahadHassan78/NewProject/README.md

 # NewProject
-Just for checking the working of GitHub.
+Just for checking the working of GitHub.Changes as author Fahad Hassan